Saturday, November 11, 2023

 Whatever the reason, it's a shame that Shaw's music didn't catch on, as he deserves a much wider audience.
 Jazz blogger Thomas Cunniffe, whose excellent review of Shaw's three albums is here, sums things up very well: "Shaw's style does not remind me a great deal of anyone else.
 His sound is somewhat light for trumpet and his notes often seem to float through the air.
 He plays with purpose and economy, reminding me of an observation that I once read about Sonny Rollins - "every note counts."
 He is very lyrical and can be somewhat hypnotic (!) to listen to at times.
 All of this is positive.
 I could listen to him all night.
 The other musicians on these dates complement Shaw very well.
 They are all lyrical and thoughtful players.
 The music swings much more than the above description may suggest, just in a more relaxed than frantic way."

 Shaw's third and final album was Carnival Sketches, released in 1964 (right).
-The album was an attempt by Edwards (no doubt with prodding from Leonard Chess) to create a more commerical record by jumping on the Bossa Nova craze sweeping the nation in the wake of best-selling albums by Stan Getz, Jobim, Charlie Byrd, Quincy Jones and others.
+The album was an attempt by Edwards (no doubt with prodding from Leonard Chess) to create a more commercial record by jumping on the Bossa Nova craze sweeping the nation in the wake of best-selling albums by Stan Getz, Antonio Carlos Jobim, Charlie Byrd, Quincy Jones and others.

-Except for the somewhat odd inclusion of a Henry Mancini tune, all the music on Carnival Sketches was composed by Richard Evans, a talented bassist who later worked as an in-house producer and arranger for the Chess Records subsidiary Cadet Records.
+Except for the somewhat odd inclusion of a Henry Mancini tune, all the music on Carnival Sketches was composed by Richard Evans, a talented bassist who later worked as an in-house producer and arranger for the Chess subsidiary, Cadet Records.

 Even though Carnival Sketches represents a change from the straight ahead bop of Shaw's first two albums, as blogger Cunniffe writes: "Shaw never loses his iconoclastic style, even when playing over a Latin background . . .
 The title composition was a suite of five pieces that filled the first side, and the movements were played back-to-back without pause.
 Although some critics have called this 1964 album commercial, it seems to be much more authentic in feel and spirit than other samba-inspired albums from this period.
 Shaw’s open sound is especially fine on “The Big Sunrise,” and his tone blends surprisingly well with Charles Stepney’s vibes and Roland Faulkner’s guitar."